 \section{Related Work}

 \textbf{Spoken Question Answering}

-Spoken Question Answering (SQA) \cite{spoken_squad,odsqa,odsqa_adversarialadaptation, odsqa} involves a set of approaches aimed at appropriately answering a spoken question.
+Spoken Question Answering (SQA) \cite{spoken_squad,odsqa,odsqa_adversarialadaptation, odsqa} involves a set of approaches to answer a spoken question appropriately.
 There are two types of SQA systems: in context SQA systems \cite{spoken_squad, contextualized_attention_knowledge_transfer_for_sqa,MRDnet_for_sqa,knowledge_distillation_for_sqa,self-supervised_dialoglearning_for_sqa} and open domain SQA systems.
-While open domain SQA systems are built with the aim to answer questions without context, in context SQA systems typically take the form of Machine Reading Comprehension (MRC) \cite{mrc_multimodalattention} where the question is accompanied by a passage.
-Models employing the pipeline architecture have highlighted the effects of errors arising from the ASR component \cite{spoken_squad}. \cite{sqa_contextualizedwordrep} explored the use of sub-word strategy while \cite{speechbert} utilized BERT based model to learn joint audio-text features with the aim of mitigating the errors from ASR.
+While open domain SQA systems are built with the aim to answer questions without context, in context SQA systems typically take the form of Machine Reading Comprehension (MRC) \cite{mrc_multimodalattention} where a passage accompanies the question.
+Models employing the pipeline architecture have highlighted the effects of errors arising from the ASR component \cite{spoken_squad}. \citealp{sqa_contextualizedwordrep} explored the use of sub-word strategy while \citealp{speechbert} utilized the BERT model to learn joint audio-text features with the aim of mitigating the errors from ASR.
 However, such techniques do not explicitly consider the mapping between ASR transcript and the corresponding human transcription.
 In our work, we present experiments with models explicitly aimed at exploiting this mapping as well, by attempting to directly learn the said mapping in a translation fashion.
-In \cite{selfsupervised_contrastive_replearning} authors present a method to learn representations using contrastive learning and show improved performance on three SQA datasets.
-While the augmentation strategies presented may implicitly contribute to improvements in representations learned, it is not clear how they explicitly improve the performance of an SQA system.
-In this paper, we employ contrastive learning as a regularizer thereby explicitly regulating the final objective.
+In \citealp{selfsupervised_contrastive_replearning}, the authors present a method to learn representations using contrastive learning and show improved performance on three SQA datasets.
+While the augmentation strategies presented may implicitly contribute to improved representations learned, it is unclear how they explicitly improve the performance of an SQA system.
+In this paper, we employ contrastive learning as a regularize, thereby explicitly regulating the final objective.